Vietnam.vn - Nền tảng quảng bá Việt Nam

 Neuralink: Điều khiển máy tính bằng não và hy vọng cho người mù - Ảnh 1.

 Neuralink is a neurotechnology company founded by billionaire Elon Musk.
-Since 2016, the company's team of engineers, neuroscientists, and surgeons have been quietly researching a tiny device: a chip implanted in the brain, with the goal of decoding neural signals and turning thoughts into digital actions.
+Since 2016, the company's team of engineers, neuroscientists, and surgeons have been quietly researching a microscopic device: a chip implanted in the brain, with the goal of decoding neural signals and turning thoughts into digital actions.

 No longer science fiction